The Inward Investment and International Taxation Review: Brazil

 Limited liability company

-The limited liability company (LTDA) is the most common form of corporate organisation in Brazil and is widely adopted because of its many advantages over a corporation (S/A): (1) it has a simpler and less expensive organisation; and (2) corporate decisions can be taken easier and quicker.
+The limited liability company (LTDA) is the most common form of corporate organisation in Brazil and is widely adopted because of its many advantages over a corporation (S/A): (1) it has a simpler and less expensive organisation; (2) it may be exclusively owned by a single quota holder, as explained below; and (3) corporate decisions can be made easier and quicker.
 Quotas represent the share of each partner in the company's corporate capital, with the partners' liability limited to the value of their quotas.

 Direct taxation of businesses

-In Brazil, there are two corporate income taxes: IRPJ and CSLL.
+In Brazil, there are two corporate income taxes: income tax IRPJ and social contribution (CSLL).
 Both may be calculated by means of two different methods, which may be chosen by the taxpayer if certain legal requirements are met:

 - deemed profit: optional to entities with income lower than 78 million reais during the previous calendar year; and